Friday, November 6, 2020

 Gghck…!
 Unnff–!
 W-What the—UAAHH!!

-His eyes had rolled down to try and look and he could only spot a piece of root or vine or something which had wrapped around him.
+His eyes had rolled down to try and look and he could only spot a piece of root or vine or something which had wrapped around his neck and his waist.
 He had twisted himself as he struggled and managed to turn himself around partway to see that the very mushroom which he had just thought could possibly be edible, was moving now and had wrapped its rooty, veiny tendrils around him to choke him out, which is what had caused him to yell out.
 In fact, it lumbered closer towards him, shuffling as he was rendered helpless.
 Something under the cap opened up, like a mouth, and a hissing sound releasing fourth from this apparently sentient mushroom.
 Said mushroom that was supposedly edible mayhaps thought Varhi himself was just as edible to it as well.

 Well, screw that noise.